National Residue Survey 2020–21 Kangaroo

 Samples are collected by authorised government officers at processing establishments, from randomly selected carcases along the processing chain in accordance with NRS requirements.

-Analytical screens are developed in consultation with industry and take into account Australian registered chemicals, chemical residue profiles and overseas market requirements.
+Analytical screens are developed in consultation with industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

 Kangaroo samples are screened for a range of pesticides and environmental contaminants, as shown in Table 1.